gupta-shrinath/Notes/documentation/Project-Proposal.md

 * App Development -  31 July 2020
 * Testing - 15 August 2020
 * Website Development - 31 August 2020

+# Implementation
+* Notes application will be beta tested by the students of PHCET Rasayani Maharashtra India's IT Department and other suitable audience.
+* The google signin will be limited to the student.mes.ac.in domain for beta version.
+* Reporting issues could be done by a mail or creating a issue in beta version.
+* Upon successful beta test maybe there will be a increase in the scope of the application to have signup for the colleges and administrations.